Simple Sautéed Swiss Chard

 Remove the skillet from the heat and drizzle on the Balsamic vinegar just before serving.

-In this recipe I used aged balsamic to add a balancing tart and sweet note.
-However there are lots of other ways to add pizzazz to sauteed Swiss chard.
+In this easy side dish recipe, I used aged balsamic to add a balancing tart and sweet note.
+However, there are lots of other ways to add pizzazz to sauteed Swiss chard.

 - Add a handful of toasted almonds or pine nuts, golden raisins, dried cranberries or dried currants, or even a little crumbled feta or goat cheese.

 - Fresh herbs can be added as well.
-Mint goes well with feta and pine nuts.
+Mint goes well with fresh Swiss chard.
+Add in feta and pine nuts for a pop of great Mediterranean cooking inspiration.

 - Instead of Balsamic vinegar, try adding in lemon juice and a little lemon zest at the end.